marlandolaud/SOLID/README.md

 Classes often start out with Low Cohesion, but typically after several releases and different developers adding onto them, suddenly you'll notice that it became a **Monster** or **God** class as some call it.
 So the class should be refactored.

-#### this class should not include email validation because that is not related with a person behaviour
+#### This class should not include email validation because that is not related with a person behavior
 ```csharp
 class Person
 {